 Lauren graduated with a bachelor’s degree in biological engineering from Purdue University in 2017.
 She is now in the Cancer Biology Graduate Program and is completing her PhD under the mentorship of Carole Parent.
 Outside of lab, she enjoys hiking, kayaking, and knitting.

 Lauren’s research focuses on chemotaxis and migration of neutrophils in the context of cancer.
+She is particularly interested in the crosstalk between chemokine and TGF-beta signaling pathways in neutrophil recruitment.

 cell culture, immunofluorescence, confocal imaging, flow cytometry, immunoblotting